Yves Volel

 Yves Volel (1934–1987) was a Haitian lawyer, activist, and presidential candidate.
 He was assassinated in 1987 while running for office.
 He was the leader of an offshoot of the Haitian Christian Democratic Party, led by Sylvio Claude, known as the Christian Democratic Rally.

 Early life

 Yves Volel was born in 1934.
 He graduated from the Military Academy in 1954, and was classmates with Henri Namphy.
 He served in the Haitian military as an officer.

 He was married three times, and his last wife was Rose Marie Volel.
 He fathered six children.

 Exile from Haiti

 In 1965, fleeing the Francois Duvalier regime, Volel emigrated to the United States.

 Volel spent 18 years working as a math teacher at the Dalton School, a prestigious private college prep school in Manhattan, New York.
-One of his students was Anderson Cooper, who has spoken about his teacher on CNN.
+One of his students was Anderson Cooper, who has spoken about his teacher for CNN.

 While in New York, he set up a refugee help group known as Operation Exodus.